ThioJoe/YT-Spammer-Purge/README.md

 ## Purpose

 Recently, there has been a massive infestation of spam on YouTube where fake impersonator accounts leave spam/scam replies to hundreds of users on a creator's videos.
-For some godforsaken reason, YouTube offers no way to delete all comments by a specific user at once, meaning you must delete them BY HAND.
+For some god-forsaken reason, YouTube offers no way to delete all comments by a specific user at once, meaning you must delete them one by one BY HAND.

 YouTube offers a functionality to ban a user, but it does NOT delete previous comments.
-Therefore, I created this script to allow you to instantly purge their spam replies, and since then it has evolved into a fully featured spam scanner as well. **IT DOES NOT PREVENT SPAMMERS - It only makes it easier to delete them when they show up!** YouTube still must implement better native tools for dealing with spammers.
+Therefore I created this script to allow you to instantly purge their spam replies, and since then it has evolved into a fully featured spam scanner as well. **IT DOES NOT PREVENT SPAMMERS - It only makes it easier to delete them when they show up!** YouTube still must implement better native tools for dealing with spammers.

 ## 🤔 Pro-Tip If This Seems Sketchy: Limiting The App's Access 🤔

 If you feel sketched out about giving the app the required high level permissions to your channel (very understandable), you could instead use the app in 'moderator mode' (set in the config file).
 First, some context: When you grant access to another channel to be a moderator for your channel, they are able to mark comments for 'held for review', and this permission works through the API as well.

-_Therefore,_ what you could do is create an _blank dummy-google-account_ with nothing on it except an empty new channel.
+_Therefore,_ what you could do is create an _blank dummy-google-account_ with nothing on it except a empty new channel.
 Then you can grant _that_ channel permission to be a moderator, and use the app through _the dummy moderator account_. **This way, you know that the app will never have the ability to do more than mark comments as held for review** (which the app supports) on your main channel, and have no other access to your account's data.
 You just won't be able to ban the spammers through this app directly, but you can still remove/hide their comments instead of deleting them.
-Just make sure to create the Google Cloud API project on the dummy account instead.
+Just make sure to create the google cloud API project on the dummy account instead.

 Read some additional details about 'moderator mode' on the [wiki page here](https://github.com/ThioJoe/YT-Spammer-Purge/wiki/Moderator-Mode-&-Limiting-Permissions).